JMendes1995/py_heideltime/README.md

 ##### Linux users
 Perl usually comes with Linux, thus you don't need to install it.

+To install JAVA:
+sudo apt install default-jdk

-If your user does not have permission executions on python lib folder, you should execute the following command: sudo chmod 111 /usr/local/lib/<YOUR PYTHON VERSION>/dist-packages/py_heideltime/HeidelTime/TreeTaggerLinux/bin/*
+In addition, if your user does not have permission executions on python lib folder, you should execute the following command: sudo chmod 111 /usr/local/lib/<YOUR PYTHON VERSION>/dist-packages/py_heideltime/HeidelTime/TreeTaggerLinux/bin/*

 ## How to use py_heideltime